maarten-pennings/6502/6gpio/README.md

 One of my goals is to turn this 6502 computer into a hex programmable one.
 This means that it needs a display for the address (4 x 7-segment) and for the data (2 x 7-segment).
-Most boards that are around trade hardware for software, the boards save on hadrware and write software that scans the segments.
+Most boards that are around trade hardware for software: the boards save on hardware and compensate that with more software (that, in this case, scans the segments).

-For me this project is about learning hardware, so my goal is to make a 7-segment peripheral that relies largely on hardware.
+For me this project is about learning _hardware_, so my goal is to make a 7-segment peripheral that relies largely on hardware.

 ### 6.3.1.
 Concept